Sylva, NC at twilight. Photo by Ben Guiney

 Southern Politics

-As recent headlines over voting rights, confederate symbols, and the political relevance of southern identity can attest, southern politics remains distinct from politics in the rest of the country.
-My recent and current work in this area focuses on the politics of southern memory (see here also), the continued importance of southern identity, the relevance of the southern accents in campaigns and elections, the place of MAGA Republicans in the southern electorate, and the politics of a changing South.
-I am also working on a book manuscript examining the evolution of NC’s 11th congressional district.
-An article on the same subject recently appeared in the journal, The Forum.
+As recent debates over voting rights, Confederate symbols, and the political relevance of southern identity make clear, southern politics remains distinct from politics in the rest of the country.
+My recent and current work focuses on the politics of southern memory (w/Huffmon, Knotts & McKee), the continued importance of southern identity (w/Huffmon, Knotts & McKee), the role of southern accents in campaigns and elections (w/ Amira, Knotts & Wofford), the place of MAGA Republicans in the southern electorate (w/ Huffmon, Knotts & McKee) and the politics of a changing South (w/ Huffmon, Knotts & McKee).
+I have also written on the South's only competitive congressional district in 2024 and the 2024 presidential election in the South (w/Knotts), and I am working on a book manuscript tracing the evolution of North Carolina's 11th congressional district—some of which I discuss in this piece in The Forum.